ds4ateam75/AppDS4A/README.md

 The application has two main approaches:
   1. A view of historic data from the Valle de Aburrá load with actual loads of the streets of Valle de Aburrá.
   2. A prediction of the load in the streets divided in three categories: low, medium and high load.

+## Motivation

+This project was created to help the AMVA to provide optimal approaches to the current mobility problems of the Valle de Aburrá.
+With this application, the hot spots of traffic load can be seen easily, which tend to be a problem in Colombia.
+With its improvements, it can be used to approach other cities with much larger mobility issues.

+## Technologies
+The project is created with:
+* Python version: 3.7.6
+* Dash version:
+* Pandas version: 1.0.1
+* json version: 2.0.9
+* scipy version: 1.4.1

 ## How to run this app